k2view-academy/K2View-Academy/articles/26_fabric_security/16_user_IAM_auditing.md

 - **Protocol** column value - according to the channel:
   - For Web Access = "HTTP/1.1"
   - For Fabric console = "DRIVER"
-- **Query** column value according to the authenticator - "LDAP"/"SAML"/"FABRIC"/"CUSTOM".
+- **Query** column value according to the authenticator name, as appears at the configuration.